The American Adventure Theme Park: Closure

 After 19 years of operating, American Adventure announced on 4 January 2007 that the park would not be reopening for the 2007 season.

-Derbyshire County Council reviewed options for the site's future, stating that they will only allow minimal development on the site.
+Derbyshire County Council reviewed options for the site's future, stating that they would only allow minimal development on the site.
 Part of the park has been leased, while the rest is being controlled by Derbyshire County Council.
 The park has been given the name "Shipley Lakeside" and the land was listed for sale on the Derbyshire County Council land.
 The park has since been demolished to make way for development.
 In 2008, three potential buyers expressed an interest in purchasing the land.
 In July 2012, it was announced that a project to redevelop the land into "housing, offices and leisure facilities" had been given the green light.

-The popularity of the theme park was such that in 2017 thousands signed a petition to reopen it.
-In 2020 OnTrack Productions began selling park pin padges and set up a Facebook page for the park.
-Due to the success of this a 6 part documentary is being made by OnTrack Production's.
+The popularity of the theme park was such that in 2017, thousands signed a petition to reopen it.
+In 2020, OnTrack Productions began selling park pin badges and set up a Facebook page for the park.
+Due to the success of this, a 6 part documentary is being made by OnTrack Productions.